RameezAtif/RameezAtif.github.io/report.md

-In this assignment we aplied our knowledge in git and github managing branches and making meaningful commits
+In this assignment we aplied our knowledge in git and github managing branches and git add making meaningful commits. i created the required files and made multiple commits